fastcode-ose/www.fastcode.org/src/get-involved/spe-interview-results.md

 The future of SPE will be shaped by emerging trends and challenges, including the emergence of new hardware architectures, the increasing importance of energy efficiency, and the rise of AI.
 For example:

-* There are tremendous opportunities to improve our ability to use heterogeneous hardware architectures and to do in-memory computation.
+* There are tremendous opportunities to improve our ability to use heterogeneous hardware architectures and to develop systems for in-memory computation.
 * Some large technology companies are now measuring performance in terms of megawatts saved.
 How might this approach be adopted elsewhere?
 * The energy consumption of AI presents big opportunities for applying SPE, but at the same time, the dominance of AI casts a shadow that might diminish the priority given to SPE.

 The interviews underscore the growing importance of SPE in a world increasingly reliant on software and constrained by limited resources.
-The insights shared by these individuals point towards a future where SPE plays a more central role in computer science education, research, and practice.
+We are looking towards a future where SPE plays a more central role in computer science education, research, and practice.

 What do you think about this vision and the role of your work and the Fastcode community?
 We welcome your thoughts, questions, and feedback.
-Please contact us.
+Please [join us](../join-us/).